onurbil/TENT/dataset_tools/README.md

-The order of cities in 'eu_dataset_tensor.npy':
+The order of cities in 'europe_dataset_tensor.npy':

 0: Amsterdam
 1: Barcelona